koushamoeini/wright-fisher-simulator/README.md

 - Fisher, R. A. (1930). *The Genetical Theory of Natural Selection*.
 Oxford University Press.
 - Ewens, W. J. (2004). *Mathematical Population Genetics*.
 Springer.

-## 🙏 Acknowledgments

-This project was developed as part of population genetics research to understand the dynamics of allele frequency changes in finite populations.

----

-**Note**: Each simulation run will produce different results due to the stochastic nature of the Wright-Fisher model.
-Run simulations multiple times to observe the range of possible outcomes.